 Think of Left + Down + Right as a 'ready' position that has you poised to strike.
 It takes a little bit of habit to get into, but once you are in it you are primed to MOVE!
 (It actually feels really cool.)

 For more on SOCD Neutral, check out: SOCD Neutral in Melee.

 This alternate method uses Tilt Modifiers rather than SOCDs.

 Dash (Y1 + Down + Forward)

 The Y-Axis Modifiers are on your Left Thumb buttons.
-What's going on is you're hitting an angle that is Down + Forward, but the Y Tilt makes the angle sooo shallow, that the game reads it as a Dash.
+What is going on is that you are hitting an angle that is Down + Forward, but the Y Tilt makes the angle sooo shallow, that the game reads it as a Dash.

-And that's it!
+And that is it!
 Quick and painless for you; devastating for your opponent.
 Which method do you prefer?

 If you have any questions about Melee on Smash Box, please join our community on Discord and visit the #Melee channel.
 In addition, be sure explore the "Hit Box" and "SSBM" tags at the bottom of the post for more How-To content.